Keita Kosugi

-Keita Kosugi (小杉 啓太, Kosugi Keita) is a Japanese professional footballer who plays as a defender for Allsvenskan club Djurgårdens IF.
+Keita Kosugi (小杉 啓太, Kosugi Keita) is a Japanese professional footballer who plays as a defender for Bundesliga club Eintracht Frankfurt.

 Early life

 Kosugi was born on 18 March 2006 in Kamakura, Japan.
 As a youth player, Kosugi joined the youth academy Nishikamakura SC, of Kanagawa, Japan.
 Subsequently, he joined the youth academy of Japanese side Shonan Bellmare.

-Career
+Club career

 From the youth team of Shonan Bellmare, Kosugi went on trial with Djurgården in March 2024.
 On 22 March 2024, a couple of days after his 18th birthday, Kosugi signed with Djurgården on a four-year contract after two weeks of trial.
 He made his Allsvenskan debut against Elfsborg on 12 May 2024.
 Kosugi received limited play time in the first half of the season, as Djurgården also had left back Samuel Dahl in the squad.

 With Dahl sold to Roma, Kosugi's play time increased.
 From September to November, Kosugi started in eleven of the league matches.
 He scored his first goal for the club in a 1–1 tie against Kalmar FF on 6 October.
 During his first season in Djurgården, Kosugi made 14 league appearances and scored one goal.
 In December 2024, he scored the first goal in Djurgården's 2–1 away win over Víkingur of Iceland in the 2024–25 UEFA Conference League league phase.

 Djurgården started the 2025 season with the 2024–25 Svenska Cupen group stage where Kosugi, in the second match day, scored the equaling 2–2 goal against second-tier team Oddevold in the 90+5th minute, saving one point to Djurgården.

+On 18 December 2025, Kosugi signed a contract with German club Eintracht Frankfurt, effective 1 January 2026.